nikopo1/Stuff/writing-on-the-wall/cxx.md

 ## Item 17 - Store `new`ed objects in smart pointers in standalone statements

-C++ doesn't guarantee a particular order when evaluating a function call's parameters.
+C++ doesn't guarantee a particular order when evaluating function call parameters.
 This can lead to leaked resources, for example:

 ```
 function(std::shared_ptr<MyClass>(new MyClass), exception_thrower())